-Unfortunately, many of these patients continue to progress and eventually undergo knee joint replacement surgery.
-Stem cell therapy for knees is a minimally invasive procedure that has the potential to decrease inflammation, halt the progression of the arthritic damage, repair joint cartilage, and delay or avoid knee replacement surgery.
+Stem cell therapy for knee cartilage regeneration is a minimally invasive procedure that has the potential to decrease inflammation, halt the progression of arthritic damage, repair joint cartilage, and delay or avoid knee replacement surgery.

 Articular cartilage damage, especially when it affects the knee joint, remains a major clinical problem due to the poor intrinsic ability for this tissue to repair itself.
-The major function of joint cartilage is to allow for smooth gliding of joint surfaces and protect the surrounding bone from stress.
-This is key for being able to continue doing sports such as skiing.
+The major function of joint cartilage is to allow for smooth gliding of joint surfaces and to protect the surrounding bone from stress.
+This sort of movement is key for individuals who participate in sports such as skiing.
+In a wider context, though, knee cartilage damage can prevent people from running, exercising, or just moving as freely as they’d like.
 Articular cartilage allows the knee to absorb shock and loads up to 20 times the body weight.

 The Impact of Osteoarthritis

 Osteoarthritis is a chronic degenerative disorder that ultimately leads to a gradual deterioration of knee joint cartilage.
-Osteoarthritis may also be the result of a prior injury to the knee joint such as a fracture, tendon damage and ligament tears.
+Osteoarthritis may also be the result of a prior injury to the knee joint such as a fracture, tendon damage, or ligament tears.

-This may lead to joint instability which can cause wear and tear to the articular cartilage.
-Arthritis can affect not only the cartilage but may lead to damage of the bone beneath the cartilage, the synovial lining to the joint, ligaments, tendons, and muscles.
+This may lead to joint instability, which can cause long-term damage to the articular cartilage.
+Arthritis can affect not only the cartilage but may also lead to damage of the bone beneath the cartilage, the synovial lining to the joint, ligaments, tendons, and muscles.

-They also display the ability to home to areas of inflammation and degeneration, and to modify immune system activity that can favorably influence the surrounding cartilage in areas of damage.
+Adult stem cells also display the ability to specifically address areas of inflammation and degeneration and to modify immune system activity, which can favorably influence the surrounding cartilage in areas of damage.

-A year long animal study has provided research that demonstrates that stem cell treatments provide structural regeneration with mechanical properties comparable with the native cartilage.
+A year long animal study has provided research that demonstrates that stem cell treatments provide structural knee cartilage regeneration with mechanical properties comparable with the native cartilage.

 Stem Cell Extraction Methods